Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

 - Inspector General Michael Horowitz found no evidence to support President Donald Trump's claim that the FBI "spied" on his 2016 campaign.

-- The report also found that there is no "documentary or testimonial evidence that political bias or improper motivation influenced the FBI's decision to seek FISA authority on Carter Page."
+- The report also found that there was no "documentary or testimonial evidence that political bias or improper motivation influenced the FBI's decision to seek FISA authority on Carter Page."

 - Scroll down to read more of Horowitz's key findings and what they mean for the president.